jpmzurk/movie-sagas/README.md

 3. Npm run server, npn run client and it is set to go!

 ### Usage

 A user may browse movies on the home page and select a movie of choice by clicking on the poster. this takes a user to a details page where, description and genre are also displayed.
 From this screen the user may return home or choose to edit any of the content of the movie.
+Additionally, a user may add movie to the database by clicking the add movie button and filling out the form.

 ### Built With: